comfuture/edgedb-codespace/README.md

 ## Features

 - pre installed edgedb-cli
-- launch edgedb-docker container with postgres backend
+- included edgedb-docker container with postgres backend
 - web ui enabled
 - python 3, node 16 language support

+## Trouble shooting

+When using web ui on localhost, chrome does not allow ssl connection to localhost due to security issues

+Change the `chrome://flags/#allow-insecure-localhost` flag to `enabled`